 International travel from Munich, Germany to Salzburg, Austria is: Unrestricted.

 Entry into Austria is currently allowed for: Entry is unrestricted for citizens and permanent residents of Germany.

 All travelers in Austria must observe the following coronavirus safety measures:

-The information above was last checked on 6/9/21; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip between Munich and Salzburg.
+The information above was last checked on 11/17/22; however, this can change before your date of travel so please make sure to review the latest COVID-19 travel safety regulations for your upcoming trip from Munich to Salzburg.

-The restriction level for your return to Munich, Germany from Austria is: Restricted.
+The restriction level for your return to Munich, Germany from Austria is: Unrestricted.

-Entry into Germany is currently allowed for: Entry is restricted for citizens and permanent residents of Austria.
+Entry into Germany is currently allowed for: Entry is unrestricted for citizens and permanent residents of Austria.